-Again the answer may be: EWW! ...
-I used to feel lousy if I didn't wash my jeans every time I wore them, but guess what, jeans are not made to be washed that often.
-Levi’s CEO Chip Bergh noticed this a few years ago and with a personal example he said, “These are one of my favorite jeans.
-I've had them for a year or so and they still haven't seen the washing machine.
-I know it sounds gross ... but trust me, it can be done.
+Again the answer may be: EWW!...
+I used to feel terrible if I didn't wash my jeans every time I wore them, but guess what, jeans aren't meant to be washed that often.
+The general manager of Levi's, Chip Bergh, already warned about it a few years ago and with a personal example he said: «These are one of my favorite jeans.
+I've had them for about a year and they haven't seen the washing machine yet.
+I know it sounds gross…but trust me, it can be done.”
 And he is not the only one who advises it.
-The reason is that so that the jeans do not lose their color and texture, they should not be washed so often.
-But in addition, denim is a fabric that adapts to our body and improves over time, hence putting them in water damages this "adaptation".
+The reason is that for jeans not to lose their color and texture, they should not be washed as often.
+But in addition, denim is a fabric that adapts to our body and improves over time, which is why putting them in water damages that "adaptation".

 3. Do not buy if you do not plan to use it more than 10 times

-Many times we let ourselves be carried away by a garment that we love but deep down we know that there will be few opportunities or occasions to use them.
-In these cases, better not buy it.
-Go for those basic clothes that you will not stop using.
-These days I learned about a capsule closet concept (which I loved).
-This concept speaks, not only of thinking about your purchases very well, but also of the minimalist concept.
-If you want to know more you can click here.
+Many times we let ourselves be carried away by a garment that we love but inside we know that there will be few opportunities or occasions to use them.
+In these cases, it is better not to buy it.
+Go for those basic garments that you will not stop using.
+These days I found out about a capsule closet concept (which I loved).
+This concept speaks, not only of thinking very well about your purchases, but also of the minimalist concept.

-This is very simple and has benefits both for the environment and for your clothes.
-The ecological reason is that most of the water heaters are electric, so every time you select the cycle of the washing machine with hot water you are basically using two appliances, wasting energy and the result will be exactly the same: Clean clothes.
-Programming the washing machine to use cold water is a good practice, since you run less risk of shrinking clothes, colors will look vivid for longer, and you save money and electricity.
+This one is very simple and has benefits for both the environment and your clothes.
+The ecological reason is that most water heaters are electric, so every time you select the washing machine cycle with hot water you are basically using two appliances, spending energy and the result will be exactly the same: Clean clothes.
+Setting your washing machine to cold water is a good practice, as you run less risk of shrinkage, colors stay vivid longer, and you save money and electricity.
 I honestly think there is no reason to use hot water.
-And the thing is that most of the times we send clothes to be washed, they are not SO dirty, therefore, it is not necessary to wash them with hot water.
+And it is that most of the times that we send clothes to be washed, they are not SO dirty, therefore, it is not necessary to wash them with hot water.

 5. Bring your own bags and plan your purchases

-This is simple advice but it can make a big difference.
+This is a simple tip but it can make a big difference.
 It is about bringing your own cloth bags when you go to buy anything.
 This advice has a very interesting aspect that is planning.
-There are two ways to carry fabric bags, the first is to know that you are going to buy something specific and carry it, the other is to always carry it with you (which is not so practical).
-So if you are in a shopping center and you do not carry the bag, you can ask yourself if you really need what you are going to buy or if you craved because it is at a discount or because you saw someone else wearing something like that.
+There are two ways to carry cloth bags, the first is to know that you are going to buy something specific and carry it, the other is to always carry it with you (which is not so practical).
+So if you are in a mall and you do not carry the bag, you can ask yourself if you really need what you are going to buy or if you craved it because it is on sale or because you saw someone else wearing something like that.
 This will prevent you from buying things for the thrill of buying it.
-Here comes the planning part, when you know you need something and you go with the intention of buying it and by the way you carry the bag with you to avoid being given a plastic bag at the store, you are making a conscious purchase.
+Here comes the planning part, when you know that you need something and you go with the intention of buying it and by the way you take the bag with you to avoid being given a plastic bag in the store, you are making a conscious purchase.